StevenBlack/k7waterfront/topic/2011-07-CityPriorityMatrix.md

 	</tr>
 	<tr>
 		<td>43</td>
-		<td>Feasibility of a [[http://k7waterfront.org/Topic/GreatCataraquiRiverTrail Multipurpose Trail]] on the West Side of the Greater Cataraqui River from the LaSalle Causeway to Kingston Mills Road</td>
+		<td>Feasibility of a [http://k7waterfront.org/Topic/GreatCataraquiRiverTrail](Multipurpose Trail) on the West Side of the Greater Cataraqui River from the LaSalle Causeway to Kingston Mills Road</td>
 		<td>2011 Q2</td>
 		<td></td>
 	</tr>